Reena Saini Kallat

 Reena Saini Kallat (born 1973) is an Indian visual artist.
-She currently lives and works in Mumbai.
+She lives and works in Mumbai.

 Early life

 Reena Saini Kallat was born in 1973 in Delhi, India.
 She graduated from Sir Jamsetjee Jeejebhoy School of Art in 1996 with a B.F.A. in painting.

 Career

-Kallat is based in Mumbai, India, but she created many exhibitions in venues all over the world including the Museum of Modern Art (MOMA), New York; Migros Museum of Contemporary Art, Zurich; Tate Modern, London; Astrup Fearnley Museet, Oslo; Museum Arnhem, Netherlands; Art Gallery of New South Wales, Sydney; Museum of Modern and Contemporary Art, Seoul; to name a few.
+Saini Kallat's work has been the subject of many exhibitions in venues all over the world, including the Museum of Modern Art (MOMA), New York; the Migros Museum of Contemporary Art, Zurich; Tate Modern, London; the Astrup Fearnley Museum of Modern Art, Oslo; the Museum Arnhem, Netherlands; the Art Gallery of New South Wales, Sydney; and the National Museum of Modern and Contemporary Art, Seoul.